CWalcott-GV/Shell-Backup-Script/README.md

 If it exists and is a directory (-d), it recursively copies the directory and its contents to the ~/backup directory.
 If it doesn't exist, it prints a message indicating that the file or directory does not exist.

 **Backup Directory Creation:** Finally, it checks if the ~/backup directory exists.
-If it doesn't, it creates it.
+If it doesn't, it creates it."